oaerobert/Time-Series-Data-Modelling-STATA/scripts/2_regression_analysis.md

 twoway (line consumption year)(line fitted_consumption year)(line resids year)
 ```

-What this does is create three lines with year as our indendepent variable.
+- What this does is create three lines with year as our indendepent variable.
 One for consumption, one for fitted consumption and another for our residuals.

-Your graph should look like this: [Click Here]
+#### Your graph should look like this: [Click Here](Fitted_Consumption_Consumption_Resids_Line_Graph_RA.png)

 How do we interpret this?
-As you can see, our consumption
+  - As you can see, our consumption line is purple and represents the actual data for consumption over this time period.
+The 'linear predictions' blue line shows the values *predicted* by our regression model based on income.
+It closely follows our consumption data which tells us that this model estimated using OLS, fits our data very well.
+We would expect this, as our R squared value is very high. 🤯
+  - Our green line of residuals shows the differences between our observed values of consumption, and our linear predicted values.
+They show the part of variation in consumption which is NOT explained by income.
+This is relatively small and stable around zero, suggesting that the model caputures most of our variation very well.

+## ✅ Well Done!
+You've completed this section!